As the body gets older, certain physiological changes take place, leading to the gradual extinction of reproductive and menstrual functions.

 How can I stop early menopause?

 Early menopause occurs when a woman stops having her period before she’s 45 years old.
 Although early menopause can’t be stopped completely, contraceptive pills or hormone replacement therapy can help your body cope with the premature loss of its reproductive function.
-Vitamin D and calcium supplements can also be prescribed to prevent bone density loss.
+Vitamin D and calcium supplements can also be prescribed to cope with the premature decrease in reproductive hormones.

 What is the best natural remedy for menopause symptoms?